 The Snowball Method

 Popularized by author Dave Ramsey, the Snowball Method is a strategy for tackling debt bit-by-bit.
 With this strategy, your goal is to focus on your smallest loan first.
-After creating your individual budget, use any of the excess funds from your budgeting process and put it completely into the loan you’re focusing on.
+After creating your budget, use any of the excess funds from your budgeting process and put it completely into the loan you’re focusing on.
 Once that one loan is paid off, move on to the next one.
 And then the next one.

 Eventually, you will have snowballed your way through all of your debt!
 This strategy is a great way to tackle your debt little by little and can help you get rid of big loans in a fairly short period of time.
 With this strategy, you can often tackle a small loan in just a couple of months, which in turn can further motivate you to continue paying off your debts.